Myths About Concussions and How to Manage Them

 I took my first concussion course in 2014 and was excited to learn the role that physiotherapists could have in concussion management.
 There is an abundance of information about concussions on the internet and in the media, but it can be difficult to wade through this and find credible sources.
-Our understanding of concussions has also changed in the last decade with new research being done.
+Our understanding of concussions changed in the last decade as the result of new research.

 Below, I would like to clear up some common myths about concussions.

 Myth 1: Concussions only occur from a direct blow to the head

 We assume that concussions happen after getting hit in the head by something, or falling and hitting our head.
 While these are common causes of concussions, there are other ways that concussions can occur.
 A concussion occurs when a rapid movement of the head causes the brain to move around or twist within the skull.
 This is often the result of a direct blow to the head, a hit to the body that transmits force to the head, or a whiplash-type movement that occurs in motor vehicle accidents.
 These mechanisms don’t always cause concussions, but they have the potential to.